lesichkovm/slazy/README.md

 ```

 If you use your own placeholder colour inline, Slazy will respect it and only fall back to its default when no colour is specified.

+## Retry handling

+Slazy retries failed requests up to three times to guard against transient network hiccups.
+Each attempt increments `data-retry-count` on the element.
+After the final retry fails, Slazy marks the node with `data-queue="failed"` and adds the `.slazy-load-failed` class.
+This stops further polling for that element, prevents runaway request loops, and gives you a convenient hook to surface error messaging or styling in your UI.

+When a subsequent load succeeds (for example after you fix the URL and trigger `Slazy.restart()`), the retry counters and failure class are automatically cleared.

 ## Carousel support